Lempriere

 88 miles west of the Yellowhead Pass on the Canadian National Railway

-Mile 106 in Albreda Subdivision (Jasper to Blue River)
+Mile 106 in Albreda Subdivision (Jasper to Blue River as of 1977)

 Lempriere Station, from the late 1970s/early 1980s.
 Photo by Brian Lempriere